Login Experience for Clients using New Collaborate

 2768_Client_accessing_Collaborate_Document_Library

-6. If the client has access to the entire Share Folder, they will be able to view all files within.
+6. If the client has been added to the Sharing Settings in FYI (to access the entire Client Folder), they will be able to view all files within.
 Otherwise, they'll only be able to see the Upload folder and any individual documents that have been shared with them.

 2769_Client_accessing_Collaborate_client_folder